On New Year's Eve, do you dream about it? But where to go on New Year's Day? Here are some travel ideas to make your New Year's Eve unforgettable!

 Rio is one of the sunny cities not to be missed on New Year's Eve.
 The party takes place directly on the beach in Copacabana or Ipanema.
-Brazilians then throw thousands of gifts into the water for the Afro-Brazilian sea goddess and light candles on the beach.
-An unforgettable New Year guaranteed on a samba tune!
+Brazilians throw thousands of gifts in the water for the Afro-Brazilian sea goddess and light candles on the beach.
+An unforgettable New Year's Eve guaranteed to be a samba night!

-Miami and its dream beaches is another destination that will appeal to sun and tanning enthusiasts who dream of celebrating 2020 in the warm sand.
-On December 31, many festivities will take place on the beachfront in South Beach, but also in the city centre.
-In Downtown, as every year from now on, a big show organized by the singer Pitbull will take place in Bayfront Park.
-Many stars will be on stage including Queen Latifah and Snoop Doggy Dog before the traditional midnight fireworks to mark the start of the New Year.
+Miami and its dream beaches, here is another destination that will please sun and tan lovers who dream of celebrating 2020 in the warm sand.
+On December 31, many festivities will take place on the beachfront in South Beach, but also in downtown Miami.
+In Downtown, as every year now, a big show organized by the singer Pitbull will take place in Bayfront Park.
+Many stars will be on stage, including Queen Latifah and Snoop Doggy Dog before the traditional midnight fireworks to mark the start of the New Year.

-If you dream of even more distant but equally sunny destinations, Sydney is also a city of choice.
-This city in south-east Australia is world famous for its spectacular 31 December fireworks display which illuminates Harbour Bridge and the Sydney Opera House to music!
-It is possible to attend this magic show for free, but you have to arrive early to get a good seat.
-In order to get a full view of the show, far from the crowd, boats moored in the Port also welcome visitors for the occasion, but it's not free...
+If you are dreaming of even more distant but equally sunny destinations, Sydney is also a city of first choice.
+This city in south-east Australia is world famous for its spectacular fireworks display on 31 December, which illuminates the Harbour Bridge and the Sydney Opera House to music!
+It is possible to attend this magical show for free, but you have to arrive early to get a good seat.
+To get an overall view of the show, far from the crowd, boats moored in the Harbour also welcome visitors for the occasion, but it's not free...

 Where to go on New Year's Eve to wake up in the mountains?

-If you're really thirsty for wide open spaces and want to be even more out of the ordinary on New Year's Eve, head for Lapland in Finland!
-During the winter, it's the Northern Lights season.
-Searching for them in the middle of the night, by snowmobile or on a hike, is always an exhilarating adventure!
-And if you're lucky enough to catch a glimpse of it, this moment will remain etched in your memory.
-During the day, we also recommend you to take a dog-sled ride to enjoy the magnificent snow-covered landscapes.
-And for families, you should not miss visiting Santa Claus in his house in Rovaniemi, because that is where he lives and receives millions of visitors every year, not far from the Arctic Circle.
+If you are really thirsty for the great outdoors and want to be even more out of place for New Year's Eve, head for Lapland in Finland!
+During winter, it's the Northern Lights season.
+Going in search of them in the middle of the night, by snowmobile or on a hike, is always an exhilarating adventure!
+And if you are lucky enough to catch a glimpse of them, this moment will remain etched in your memory.
+During the day, we also recommend that you take a dog-sled ride to experience the thrill of magnificent snow-covered landscapes.
+And for families, don't miss the chance to visit Santa Claus at his house in Rovaniemi, where he lives and receives millions of visitors every year, not far from the Arctic Circle.

-For a big bowl of oxygen and as much change of scenery, the Moroccan desert is also an excellent choice.
+For a great breath of fresh air and a change of scenery, the Moroccan desert is also an excellent choice.
 In winter, the temperatures are pleasant and it is the right time to go to a bivouac for a few days in the desert to immerse yourself in nature and live as close as possible to the Berber populations, between mint tea and camel rides.
-Spending New Year's Day in the desert and watching a sunrise over the dunes is both magical and incredibly peaceful
+Passing New Year's Day in the desert and watching a sunrise over the dunes is both a magical and incredibly peaceful moment

 Where to go on New Year's Day to spend a festive New Year's Eve in Europe?

-But if you feel like partying without going far away, some of Europe's major cities will hold out their arms to you for an unforgettable New Year's Eve.
+But if you feel like partying without going far away, some of Europe's major cities are reaching out to you for an unforgettable New Year's Eve party.

 Further south, Lisbon is a very pleasant destination to celebrate New Year's Eve.
-The weather is mild, as are the prices, and the fireworks on the banks of the Tagus, near the famous Belem Tower, are an unforgettable moment.
-Head over to the Praça do Comercio, one of the city's main squares, for a festive midnight walkabout!
+The weather is mild, as are the prices, and the fireworks on the banks of the Tagus, near the famous Belém Tower, are an unforgettable moment.
+Head to the Praça do Comercio, one of the city's main squares, for a festive walkabout at the stroke of midnight!

-Belgrade is one of the trendiest cities to party in Europe at the moment, without breaking the bank.
-But you should know that according to the orthodox calendar, New Year's Day falls on January 14th.
-However, you will be able to have a fiesta in Belgrade without any problems from 31 December and play extra time on 14 January for a typically Serbian festive New Year's Eve.
+Belgrade is one of the trendiest cities to party in Europe at the moment, without going broke.
+But be aware that according to the orthodox calendar, New Year's Day falls on January 14th.
+However, you will be able to celebrate the fiesta in Belgrade without any problems from 31 December and play extra time on 14 January for a typically Serbian festive New Year's Eve.

-Rent your car at the best price - Compare
+Rent your car at the best price for New Year's Day - Compare

-Book your accommodation at the best conditions - Compare
+Book your New Year's Eve accommodation under the best conditions - Compare

-Find a local agency for a tailor-made trip - Find
+Find a local agency for a tailor-made New Year's Day trip - Find

-Find a cultural or sporting activity - Find
+Find a cultural or sports activity for New Year's Day - Find